-For many years, I was a program developer and workshop presenter in wellness, creativity, and personal growth at Kripalu Center for Yoga and Health, the largest holistic health center in the U.S.
+I’m an ICF-certified coach.
+For many years, I was a program developer and workshop presenter in wellness and personal growth at Kripalu Center for Yoga and Health, in Lenox, MA, the largest holistic health center in the U.S.

-I'm a student of Positive Psychology, aka, "the science of happiness," which is not an accident.
-They say we teach what it is we want to learn: I wanted more of the good stuff of life.
-There was work burnout.
-There was life distress.
-So I began digging in, drilling down, and studying with some of the best minds in the field: Tal Ben-Shahar, PhD., prolific author and educator of Harvard's most popular class (on happiness); Robert Biswas-Diener, PhD., author, instigator, and brilliant mind behind Positive Psychology coaching; and Rick Hanson, PhD., author and neuropsychologist, whose work in meditation and neuroscience teaches how we can rewire our brains for well-being.
+I'm a student of Positive Psychology, aka, the science of what makes people flourish and thrive, become more resilient and perform at their best.
+I’ve trained with some of the best minds in the field: Tal Ben-Shahar, PhD., prolific author and educator of Harvard's most popular class (on “happiness”); Robert Biswas-Diener, PhD., author, instigator, and brilliant mind behind Positive Psychology coaching; and Rick Hanson, PhD., author and neuropsychologist, whose work in meditation and neuroscience teaches how we can rewire our brains for greatest effectiveness and well-being.

 I can get behind that.